Micheline Simon

 Artistic Approach

-Thus, the landscape that emerges, amidst ruptures, caesuras, and terrain accidents, strives to structure dispersion, to create connection and harmony within the chaos of the self.
+The fracturing of the image thus offers, through deconstruction and reconstruction, the possibility of seeing the past, of shifting towards something else, of being brought back to face oneself.
+The landscape that takes shape, amid ruptures, breaks, and terrain accidents, strives to structure dispersion, to create connection and harmony within the chaos of the self.

 Group Exhibitions